gfelber-tgm/DemonSeed/README.md

 avrdude done.
 Thank you.
 ```

-Your usbasp wasn't found try unplugging and plugin it in again. also use `usb-devices | grep fischl`(Note: Works with the DemonSeed EDU kit usbasp) to check if its there.
+Your usbasp wasn't found try,unplugging and plugin it in again.
+Also, use `usb-devices | grep fischl`(Note: Works with the DemonSeed EDU kit usbasp) to check if its there.